TentacleForHire/Fukit-0.0.5/README.md

  * Improved the rain effect.
 Now you can change the width of the water falling area.
  * Slowed down the players cause they were really fast and difficult to maneuver.
  * Added a menu button in the top left corner. it tries to change the character sprite but fails.
- * Removed the poorly implamented light engine.
+ * Removed the poorly implamented light engine, making the first comment useless.

 Quick note : You can play as the 2nd player with the arrow keys,